jengjao515/EmotiCom/README.md

 ###User Stories
+As a user, I want to...
 ```
-* As a user, I want to login/logout via Twitter.
+* login/logout via Twitter
-* As a user, I want to login/logout through the website.
+* login/logout through the website
-* As a user, I want to post an emoticon with my emotion.
+* post an emoticon with my emotion
-* As a user, I want to see my timeline of emotions.
+* see my timeline of emotions
-* As a user, I want to see my mood fluctuations throughout the day.
+* As a user, I want to see my mood fluctuations throughout the day
-* As a user, I want to post my emoticom post to Twitter.
+* post my emoticom post to Twitter
-* As a user, I want to add friends who also use Emoticom.
+* add friends who also use Emoticom
-* As a user, I want to see my friend's emoticom posts and their mood fluctuations.
+* see my friend's emoticom posts and their mood fluctuations
 ```
 ###Future Goals
 ```